artsy/README/hiring/interviewing.md

 - Decision-making: What factors are you employing when making decisions?
 Can you explain why you chose X or Y?
 - Communication: We want to hear your thought-process and assumptions as you make them.

 \*"System" is used generically here to represent a chunk of an ecosystem.
 We tailor the prompt to the specific role, so for example if it's an iOS role, you may be asked to design a feature in an iOS app; if it's a full stack role, it could be something like a simple architecture for notifications.
 We're not trying to trick you here or catch you out, we just want hear how you leverage your knowledge and experience.

+Similar to the Peer (Engineer) interview above, this is non-technical but you should be prepared to discuss past experiences and especially collaboration with non-technical colleagues.

+#### 2. Technical Fluency

+This interview will be with two engineers and might be combined with the Systems design interview.
+The focus of this interview varies for different levels and specialties.
+Most likely, the person you interview with will be someone with experience relevant to the role.
+You will be presented with a Pull request and we ask you to read through the code an explain it to us.
+Then we will ask you to find errors or suggest improvements.

+#### 3. Peer (Non-Engineer)

+This interview will be with a member of our Product, Design or Data teams.

+Similar to the Peer (Engineer) interview above, this is non-technical but you should be prepared to discuss past experiences and especially collaboration with non-technical colleagues.

+### 4. Values

+This interview will be with a member of our People team.

+This is non-technical and aims to asses whether you are a cultural fit for our team.
+You can find the most up-to-date company values in the job description at [artsy.net/jobs](https://www.artsy.net/jobs).

 ### Leadership Interview

 This will be your final interview with an Engineering Director.
 This is a final opportunity for you to ask any outstanding questions about Artsy, the role and expectations.
-We will ask a handful of competency questions to assess your potential for growth, self-motivation and alignment with our core values.
+We will ask a handful of last questions.

 ### References